ATMS Impact Assessment

 Q. Why was the local surveillance option discounted by HIAL?

-A. While the ATMS programme has a net economic gain for the overall Highlands and Islands area, we have always known there would be specific community impacts by undertaking such a significant and complex change management programme.
+A. While the ATMS programme will provide the resilience required and has a net economic gain for the overall Highlands and Islands area, we have always known there would be specific community impacts by undertaking such a significant and complex change management programme.

 HIAL must modernise its air traffic services.
 ATMS is the only option that provides the necessary levels of resilience required to ensure long-term sustainable air traffic service provision for the communities we serve.